 Alice is a graduate of the New York University School of Law (J.D., 2012) and the George Washington University (A.B., 2008).
-She is admitted to practice law in the District of Columbia and New York bars, as well as the bars of the U.S. Court of Appeals for the First and Second Circuits and the U.S. District Court for the District of Columbia and the Southern District of New York.
+She is admitted to practice law in the District of Columbia and the State of New York, as well as the bars of the U.S. Court of Appeals for the First and Second Circuits, and the U.S. District Court for the District of Columbia and the Southern District of New York.
 Alice joined CLC in 2021.